D-Coder135/i_am_poor/README.md

 # i_am_poor

-A new Flutter application.
+### A new Flutter application opposite of the i_am_rich application created earlier.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: